krishnakumar51/Text-Summarization/README.md

 2. **Model Loading**: Load the pre-trained Pegasus model using the `AutoModelForSeq2SeqLM` class from the `transformers` library.

 3. **Summarization**: Use the loaded model to generate summaries for your input text.
-You can adjust parameters such as `length_penalty` and `num_beams` for different summarization styles.

 4. **Evaluation**: Evaluate the quality of the generated summaries using metrics such as ROUGE (Recall-Oriented Understudy for Gisting Evaluation).